 According to the 1901 census, Dr. and Mrs. Standish and their sons, William and Beverly were living in Wallaceburg.
 His medical practice appears in business directories in Wallaceburg as early as 1900.

 His wife Mary died in December of 1915, in Guelph, Ontario at her sisters residence.
 She was buried at that Georgetown Cemetery.
 At the time of her death, Dr. Standish was still practicing in Wallaceburg.
 His son, “James” Beverley Standish enlisted in the Canadian Army on the 15th of January, 1915 in Chatham, Ontario.
-He was killed in action during World War I on the 9th of April, 1917 and he was buried in France.
+He was killed in action at Vimy Ridge, during World War I on the 9th of April, 1917 and he was buried in France.

 By 1921 Dr. Standish was living with his son Charles in Toronto.
 He died on the 11th of November, 1924 and he was buried at the Greenwood Cemetery, in Georgetown, Ontario.

 *The photo of Dr. Standish is courtesy of the Wallaceburg Museum